kingakwa/PROJECT-1-MIGRATION-OF-SOURCE-CODE-FROM-BITBUCKET-TO-GITHUB1/README.md

   - On Github, At the top right click on your Profile, Scroll down at the bottom click on settings

 <img width="919" alt="Image" src="https://github.com/user-attachments/assets/f4bdbba7-fecb-46b2-8b10-2867b899eb94" />
-  - At the bottom left of the page click Developer Settings, Create a Personal access tokens Under Personal access tokens > Token (classic) > Generate new token > Generate new token (classic)
+  - At the bottom left of the page click Developer Settings, Create a Personal access tokens Under Personal access tokens > Token (classic) > Generate new token > Generate new token (classic)> copy the token and past

 <img width="931" alt="Image" src="https://github.com/user-attachments/assets/32e92700-a030-4107-a36f-16621db568ea" />
   - Check the "repo" box, "Workflow" box and the "write:package" box.
 Genarate Token and copy the token Example "ghp_zY5GxaeytuAZlR4tPcwqovPz7c2ZVy1kdfg"